 Instructions

-- Put everything else into am enameled or non-reactive pot, along with the 2 tablespoons of orange puree, and bring to a simmer.
+- Put the orange puree, along with everything into am enameled or non-reactive pot and stir to combine.
+Bring to a simmer.
 Simmer the sauce, stirring often, for about 5-7 minutes.
 Taste the sauce to determine if and how you want to adjust the seasonings.
 This sauce has more body and is less tart than A1.
 You can add more water to thin, and more vinegar for more tang, if you like.

-- Cool the sauce and pour into a bottle.
-Refrigerate and use within 3 months.
+- Cool the sauce and fill your bottles.
+I like to use a funnel.
+Refrigerate and use within a month.

 Hi Sue,